 The City of Edinburgh is already feeling the effects of climate change.
 Increasing levels of rainfall, higher wind speeds, and more extreme and unpredictable weather events pose a number of very real threats to historic buildings.
 Decaying stonework, mould growth, metal corrosion, and ground instability all affect a building’s ability to withstand the effects of climate change, but simple steps such as clearing gutters and renewing paintwork can significantly improve the health of your property.

-Earlier this year, in partnership with Historic Environment Scotland and Edinburgh Adapts, Edinburgh World Heritage published the Guide to Building Maintenance in a Changing Climate.
+In 2019, in partnership with Historic Environment Scotland and Edinburgh Adapts, Edinburgh World Heritage published the Guide to Building Maintenance in a Changing Climate.
 Here are our top tips from the guide to help get you and your property climate ready.

 Vegetation growing on stoneledge causing decay (c) Edinburgh World Heritage

 Keep an eye on the weather

 Climate change is already affecting our weather patterns with increased rainfall, higher temperatures, higher wind speeds, more sunshine, and solar radiation.
 These all have an effect on our buildings, potentially making them less wind and watertight.
 Following extreme weather, such as a storm or heavy period of rain, inspect your roof, walls, and windows for damp or missing elements and repair damage as soon as possible.